LSEG-API-Samples/Article.WebSocket.Azure.ContainerRegistry/README.md

 ![figure-1](images/image1_azure_container.png "Azure Container Registry Service")

-This project shows the first step which is how to set up a registry, upload an application image and then how to pull it to a local environment.
+This project shows the first step which is how to set up an image registry, upload an application image to Azure and how to pull it to a local environment.

 ## <a id="prerequisite"></a>Prerequisite